-We expect the shares to be approved for listing on NYSE under the symbol "."
+Our common stock has been approved for listing on the NYSE, subject to official notice of issuance, under the symbol "HASI."
 In order to meet the requirements for listing on that exchange, the underwriters have undertaken to sell a minimum number of shares to a minimum number of beneficial owners as required by that exchange.